beartype/plum/README.md

 fallback
 ```

 ### Parametric Types

 The parametric types `TupleType` and `ListType` can be used to dispatch on
 lists with particular types of elements.
-Importantly, the type system is *invariant*.
+Importantly, the type system is *covariant*, as opposed to Julia's type
+system, which is *invariant*.

 ```python
 from plum import dispatch, TupleType, ListType